 See the following from an email blast by a taxpayer group in the Monarch Fire District reporting that voters in these normally low key races will see two prominent Republican names square off.
 All taxpayers need to pay attention to this because there is a simple logic behind the madness.

 Yesterday the Monarch Fire Board race went from a four-way contest to a conventional race between two opponents.
-Current Union Director Kim Evans and recent Union recruit Russell Lake both withdrew from this election, leaving only Union Candidate Cole McNary and Independent Jane Cunningham.
+Current Union Director Lim Evans and recent Union recruit Russell Lake both withdrew from this election, leaving only Union Candidate Cole McNary and Independent Jane Cunningham.
 We believe the Union strategy shifted when Rick Gans withdrew from this race last week and was replaced with the popular Cunningham.
-Gans tells us he is not surprised by Evans' withdrawal as he was shocked she even filed given her record of tax increases and support of billing residents for ambulance service.
+Gans tells us he is not surprised by Evans’ withdrawal as he was shocked she even filed given her record of tax increases and support of billing residents for ambulance service.
 Apparently Lake, a protégé of Union Director Swyers, decided he was not ready to do battle in this election.